Three Days of Rain: Broadway

-Seattle Public Theater Production

-The Seattle Public Theater (at Green Lake) produced Three Days of Rain in February 2008.
-The dual role of Walker/Ned was played by Evan Whitfield, with Peter Dylan O'Connor as Theo/Pip and Nan/Lina, played by Sheila Daniels, the recently named associate director of the Intiman Theater in Seattle.
-The production was directed by Aimée Bruneau.

 West End

 A production of Three Days Of Rain, directed by Jamie Lloyd played at the Apollo Theatre in London from February to May 2009, starring James McAvoy as Walker/Ned, Nigel Harman as Pip/Theo and Lyndsey Marshal as Nan/Lina.
+The play was nominated for Best Revival at the 2010 Laurence Olivier Awards, as well as a nomination for Best Actor in a Play for McAvoy and Best Lighting Design.

-The Very Little Theater Production
+The Very Little Theater

 The Very Little Theater in Eugene, Oregon produced Three Days of Rain in April 2011.
 The cast consisted of Jay Hash as Walker/Ned, Sydney Behrends as Nan/Lina, and James Lee as Theo/Pip.
 The production was directed by Sarah Etherton.

 South Coast Repertory

-David Emmes was the director of the production at SCR in Orange County, beginning in May 2011.
+David Emmes was the director of the production at South Coast Repertory in Orange County, California, beginning in May 2011.
 It starred Kevin Rahm as Walker/Ned, Brendan Hines as Pip/Theo, and Susannah Schulman as Nan/Lina.
-This was the first time the play returned to SCR since its premiere in 1997.
+This was the first time the play returned to South Coast Repertory since its premiere in 1997.

-Carte Blanche Stage Company

-Three Days of Rain was produced by Carte Blanche Stage Company in Milwaukee, Wisconsin in January 2013.
-Directed by Bo Johnson, starring Nathanael Press as Walker/Ned, Rebecca Segal as Nan/Lina, and Matt Wickey as Pip/Theo.

 defunkt theatre

-Three Days of Rain was produced by Portland, Oregon's acclaimed defunkt theatre in the winter of 2013.
-Directed by Tom Moorman, starring Matthew Kern as Walker/Ned, Christy Bigelow as Nan/Lina and Spencer Conway as Pip/Theo.
+Three Days of Rain was produced by Portland, Oregon's defunkt theatre in 2013.
+Directed by Tom Moorman, starring Matthew Kern, Christy Bigelow and Spencer Conway.

 Portland Center Stage

-Three Days of Rain was presented at Portland Center Stage in May 2015, with two stars from the NBC drama Grimm in the cast: Sasha Roiz and Silas Weir Mitchell.
+Three Days of Rain was presented at Center Stage in Portland, Oregon in May 2015, with two stars from the NBC drama Grimm in the cast: Sasha Roiz and Silas Weir Mitchell.

-Sweetline Theatre Company

-Three Days of Rain was presented by Sweetline Theatre in St. John's, Newfoundland, in November 2016.
-Directed by Danielle Irvine, it starred Aiden Flynn as Walker/Ned, Alexis Koetting as Nan/Lina, and Paul Wilson as Pip/Theo.

 American Theatre Company

-Three Days of Rain was produced by the American Theatre Company of Brussels in February 2020.
-Directed by Jeremy Zeegers, it starred Ryan Eiland as Walker/Ned, Méabh Maguire as Nan/Lina, and Jimmy Finch as Pip/Theo.
+Three Days of Rain was produced by the American Theatre Company of Brussels in February 2020, directed by Jeremy Zeegers.